Interside mobile menu

 • If you don’t yet have a permit, outline your planned approach to obtain one, showing your readiness to navigate the process.

-What not say: Avoid any misleading statements about your work permit status, as they could lead to complications down the line.
+What Not to Say: Avoid any misleading statements about your work permit status, as they could lead to complications down the line.
 Additionally, don’t make demands or present an ultimatum for relocation support.
 Instead, negotiate and show appreciation for any assistance they may provide.

 • How does the company see this role evolving over the next few years?